DaHoopster/sleepi/README.md

 I'd like to share the code and setup instructions with fellow (new)dads who want to make the baby bonding time a bit more fun.

+WARNING!!!
+The python code is very janky, not something I will show off, but it is  _working_ code created with very reasonable effort.

 ## What you need

 * Raspberry Pi x 1 (though I am using the original Raspberry Pi, newer ones will probably work better)